 3. How do you start your blog post

 Every blog post is different.
-Blogs are usually written in a way that’s easy for people to read, but each blog post will vary depending on the structure of the blog.
+Blogs are usually written in a way that’s easy for people to read, but each blog post will vary depending on the blog’s structure.

 Your blog post structure should start with an introduction where you set up the topic and give readers some background information on what they’re about to read.
 The